aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XML to XLSB via Java" h2="Convert XML file to XLSB by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XML to XLSB conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render XML to XLSX and convert XLSX to XLSB respectively.

+The process of converting XML to XLSB involves two steps.
+Firstly, Aspose.PDF for Java can be used to render XML to XLSX.
+This API provides a wide range of features that enable developers to create, manipulate, and convert PDF documents in their Java applications.
+It also supports the conversion of XML to XLSX, which can be done by using the Document object model.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to XLSB.
+This Spreadsheet Programming API provides a comprehensive set of features that enable developers to create, manipulate, and convert spreadsheets in their Java applications.
+It also supports the conversion of XLSX to XLSB, which can be done by using the Workbook object model.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XML to XLSB conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XML to XLSX.
-In the second step, you can convert XLSX to XLSB by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XML to XLSB conversion feature in their Java applications.
+This suite of components provides a comprehensive set of features that enable developers to create, manipulate, and convert documents and spreadsheets in their Java applications.
+It also supports the conversion of XML to XLSB, which can be done in two steps by using Aspose.PDF for Java and Aspose.Cells for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}